Search The Site

 The vast majority of coaches are not trained in key practices to develop and support youth.

+Despite a growing understanding that quality coaching involves youth-centered practices, most coaches lack the know-how and very few have been trained on key issues, such as motivation, relationship building, and mental health.
 According to the Sport and Fitness Industry Association, just 25.6% of current coaches received training in effective motivational techniques over the last 12 months.
 Similar results from the National Coach Survey, conducted by researchers at The Ohio State University, show that 70% of coaches expressed a desire for more training in relationship building, performance anxiety, leadership development and team dynamics.
 Less than half of coaches felt prepared to coach youth with a mental health concern, eating disorder or disability.
 Additionally, 70% cite low confidence in their ability to help athletes navigate the pressures of social media, link to mental health resources and refer athletes to support for basic unmet needs.

-88% of MCC coaches agree that participation in training made them a better coach.
 These insights highlight how evidence-based training programs are leading to positive outcomes for youth sports coaches, the youth they serve, and the communities they belong to.

 Download the full belief statement (PDF) here.